micbeattie/picochan/src/picochan/docs/tracing.md

 immediately after `pch_css_init()`.
 With this enabled, trace records for CSS-global events are written.

-- To enable trace records related to a given CU to be written, call `pch_css_set_trace_cu(cunum, true)`.
-If the trace flag is not set for a CU then no trace records for any subchannel on that CU are written.
-With the trace flag for a CU enabled, non-subchannel-specific trace records related to the CU are written.
+- To enable trace records related to a given channel to be written, call `pch_chp_set_trace(chpid, true)`.
+If the trace flag is not set for a channel then no trace records for any subchannel on that channel are written.
+With the trace flag for a channel enabled, non-subchannel-specific trace records related to the channel are written.

 - To enable trace records related to a given subchannel, set the `PCH_PMCW_TRACED` flag bit in the subchannel's `PMCW`, e.g. to set